sabine/ocaml-blog-tutorial/README.md

 Hint: <%s ... %> is used to render an OCaml string.

+1. Run the code and check in your browser that http://localhost:8080 shows list of blog posts

 ### Step 5: Subpage for individual posts

 All we did in the last step was render a list of titles of the blog posts, but now we want to give every blog post its own HTML page under the URL `/post/:slug`.
 This would allow people to link to or bookmark a specific blog post.